 Visit the Goa Gajah Temple

-This is cave temple located close to Ubud Bali.
-Read more about this in detail – Water Temples of Bali.
+This is a cave temple located close by.
+Read more about this in detail – Water Temples of Bali

-Ubud being a tourist place has all ranges of accommodation to offer.
+Being a tourist place, it has all ranges of accommodation to offer.
 You can stay in small guest houses or well-designed boutique hotels.